cmcejas/ping-of-death/README.md

 ### Download
  - click the releases button and download
- - download python
- - download subprocess with ``pip install subprocess`` bin the command line
+ - Run the installer
 ### How to use:
-- run the python file
+- run the Ping of Death EXE created by the installer